 Also in this category are restaurants that reference the type of cuisine they make or the cuisine’s country of origin, like Greek Islands and La Pequena Colombia.
 This makes it easy for customers to know exactly what kind of food they’ll be getting before entering.
 Another way to do this is by having your restaurant name in a language other than English.
 This can begin to create an atmosphere for your customers before they even walk through the door.

 We’ve all seen businesses with terrible names.
 While they’re often humorous, it can be hard to market a restaurant with a name like that, and those names may drive off potential customers who find them rude, rather than funny.

 Something else to keep in mind is what your URL will be if you plan to have a website.
 Most restaurants use their name, but if your business has a very long name, it won’t always translate well to cyberspace.
 While it’s not the first thing people think about when starting a business, your marketing strategy should be kept in mind when picking your name.

-Don't Be A Copycat - Make sure your name isn't trademarked or already in use before you start printing off the menus and hanging signs.
-The Trademark Electronic Search System (TESS) is a great place to start checking if part of your restaurant's name is federally trademarked.
-To register your business's name in your area, you'll need to contact the Secretary of State's office and request the necessary forms.
-You can also check with the Secretary of State's office to find out how to search for state trademarks, to see if all or part of your restaurant's name is already registered.
+Make sure your restaurant name isn't trademarked or already in use before you start printing off menus and hanging signs.
+The Trademark Electronic Search System (TESS) is a great place to start checking if your restaurant's name, or a similar name, is federally trademarked.
+To register your business's name in your area, you'll need to contact the correct agency for your state, usually the Secretary of State, and fill out the necessary forms.
+You can also check with the Secretary of State's office to find out how to search for state trademarks and see if all or part of your restaurant's name is already registered.